FAA Owner Trust

 What services are provided by TVPX?

-TVPX works with the customer to form a trust under Utah law that satisfies the requirements for FAA registration.
+TVPX works with the customer to form a trust under state law that satisfies the requirements for FAA registration.
 In addition, TVPX prepares the paperwork necessary to register the aircraft to TVPX, as owner trustee.
 As directed by the beneficiary of the trust, TVPX can also assist in preparing and signing documents necessary for exporting the aircraft, cancelling the aircraft’s registration, or conveying title to a third-party.
-If there are questions related to tax liability, FAA operational requirements or other general regulatory requirements, it is recommended that the customer seek assistance from qualified advisors as TVPX does not provide these types of services.
+If there are questions related to tax liability, FAA operational requirements or other general regulatory requirements, it is recommended that the customer seek assistance from qualified advisors.

 Why might I want to put my aircraft in a trust?

 A common reason to use an owner trust is because an individual or business does not qualify as a US citizen under the FAA’s citizenship test.
 The individual or business can use an owner trust to validly obtain US registration.
 This is important because FAA registration is widely accepted around the world and generally assures a higher resale value for aircraft which remain US registered.
 Many foreign parties operate aircraft within the US which necessitates some sort of accommodation for registration purposes.
 The owner trust is the simplest and least expensive way to accomplish this.

 Other reasons to use an owner trust include anonymity, structural purposes, simplification purposes or convenience.